 S²MARTS Project No. 20-06

-The awardees for RAMP are Microsoft & IBM.
+The awardees for RAMP are Microsoft, IBM, and QTI.

 The United States Navy and Air Force, in support of the Office of the Secretary of Defense (OSD), is developing integrated circuit (IC) hardware and workflow prototypes that promote the use of assurance principles, feature protections, and correlation.
 The purpose of this prototype is to facilitate the rapid development of IC hardware for further evaluation and technology enablement of DoD, while simultaneously generating workflow prototypes using commercial best practices for DoD defense industrial base (DIB).